solana-labs/solana/rfcs/0002-fork-generation.md

 ```

-Note that an `E` appearing on 2 branches at the same slot is a slashable condition, so a validator observing `E(L3)` and `E(L3)'` can slash L3 and safely choose `x` for that slot.
-Once a validator commits to a branch, other branches can be discarded below that tick count.
+Note that an `E` appearing on 2 forks at the same slot is a slashable condition, so a validator observing `E(L3)` and `E(L3)'` can slash L3 and safely choose `x` for that slot.
+Once a validator commits to a forks, other forks can be discarded below that tick count.
 For any slot, validators need only consider a single "has entries" chain or a "ticks only" chain to be proposed by a leader.
 But multiple virtual entries may overlap as they link back to the a previous slot.

 #### Time Division